Leschi, Seattle: Parks

 In 1908 the City authorized the Board of Park Commissioners to acquire additional land adjacent southeast to the Frink park property.
 Other lands were given as gifts; however, the City condemned several lots just south of today’s Frink Boulevard to make room for the parkway connecting Leschi and Frink parks.
 Today, Friends of Frink Park work to preserve the natural urban forest unique to the Park.
 These local stewards are united in ensuring the Park’s continued importance to the local residents and the city that visionaries John Frink and the Olmsted brothers foresaw.

 Flo (Florasina) Ware (1912-1981) was the quintessential activist, known in Seattle for raising a voice on behalf of children, the elderly, and the poor.
 In 1982, a Seattle Parks playfield at 28th & Jackson was named in her honor.
 The park received a $540,000 renovation in 2002 which included art installations commemorating her life work.
 In recent years, it has been the site of free music events sponsored by the Leschi Community Council.

 Powell Barnett Park was originally selected by the City Planning Commission as the "east Junior High School Site" and was developed as a running track and athletic field by nearby Garfield High School.
 Upon the acquisition and development of a playfield at the school, the "Garfield Track" was abandoned in 1962.
 It was sold to the Department of Parks in 1966.
 Playground improvements were accomplished in 1967 by the community through the Central Area Motivation Program.
-Upon suggestion of the Leschi Improvement Council (renamed the Leschi Community Ccouncil) in 1969, the playground was named in honor of Powell Barnett.
+Upon suggestion of the Leschi Improvement Council (renamed the Leschi Community Council) in 1969, the playground was named in honor of Powell Barnett.
 He was a man of many interests and great energy, much of which was directed toward improving race relations and civic unity.
 Barnett organized the Leschi Improvement Council and became its first president in 1958, led in organizing the East Madison YMCA, served as chairman of its board, and chaired a committee that revised the Seattle Urban League, thus saving its membership in the Community Chest.
 On May 19, 2006, the community, Starbucks and the City of Seattle celebrated the completion of an Ultimate Parks Makeover of Powell Barnett Park.